 Lid hygiene is the number one most important step!
 Here are some of the main steps:

 If you wear makeup, it’s important to make sure you clean the products off your eyes every night before bed because it can contribute to the clogging of the meibomian glands.
-To make sure your skin is clean, use the Heyedrate Eye Makeup Remover.
-Not only will this oil remove your makeup, but it is specially formulated for dry, itchy, and inflamed eyes.
-To use, apply 2-5 drops to a cotton round and gently cleanse the eyelid area, motioning back and forth to remove any eye makeup.
+To make sure your skin is clean, we recommend using the MediViz Tea Tree Eyelid Wipes or MediViz Regular Wipes to remove your makeup.
+These are specially formulated for inflamed eyes and eyelids.

 After removing your makeup, it’s time to cleanse your face.
 Use the Heyedrate Tea Tree Soap, which will support healthy and eyelids.
 To use, wet your face and hands with warm water.
 Lather the soap in your hands, and massage the lather onto your skin and closed eyelids in a gentle circular motion.
 Rinse off the soap and pat your face dry with a soft towel.
 Repeat every morning and evening.